 The first and most essential step is to start by asking how you can help.
 More often than not, people tend to be nervous when interacting with a person who is blind.
 Most people struggle with what to say or what not to say.

 First, it is crucial to keep in mind that persons with visual impairment are not all the same – they may require varying responses and interaction levels.
-Second, you should understand that people with visual impairments have different levels of vision.
+Second, you should understand that persons with visual impairments have different levels of vision.

 1. Always introduce yourself